 Bodybuilding is all about muscle gains and physical symmetry.
 You lift to stress and damage your muscles as much as possible, so they increase in size as they repair.
 The process is less scientific — you just go all out.

-So how do these sports come into Push Pull 2?
+So how do these sports come into the Push Pull training plans?

 Whether you’re training at home or in the gym, we know that barbells aren’t easy to get a hold off (or store).
 So we’ve taken the science behind power and Olympic lifting and applied it with dumbbells instead.